The Old Model Was Binary. The New One Has Levels.

 Fail: "Pricing is not publicly available" or generic descriptions.

-Diagnosis: If you fail, you are Level 2 (Unstructured).
+If you fail, you're Level 2.
+Unstructured.

 Step 3: The Comparison Test (Level 3/4 Check)

-Prompt: "Compare [Brand Name] vs. [Major Competitor].".
+Prompt: "Compare [Brand Name] vs. [Major Competitor]."

 Fail: The model focuses heavily on the competitor and mentions you only as a footnote.